thymeleaf/thymeleaf-docs/docs/articles/thymeleaf31whatsnew.md

 title: "Thymeleaf 3.1: What's new and how to migrate"
 ---

-Latest verion is Thymeleaf `3.1.0.RELEASE`.
+Latest version is Thymeleaf `3.1.0.RELEASE`.

 ## What's new